elpres — electronic presentations

 4 Enhancements to elpres

 The elpres class automatically loads the xcolor package.
-Color related commands may therefore be used with names defined by colorx.
-They are however only accessible in groups (dvipsnames, svgnames, x11names).
-As an example, the color Indigo is available in svgnames.
+Therefore, color names defined by the xcolor may be used.
+They are however only accessible in groups (dvipsnames, svgnames, x11names, details can be found in the xcolor manual).
+As an example, the color Indigo is available in the svgnames goup.
 If you wish to use it you will have to enter svgnames as elpres class option:

 \documentclass[11pt,16x9,svgnames]{elpres}

-This option is then automatically "handed over" to the xcolor package.
+This option is then automatically “handed over” to the xcolor package loaded by elpres.
 The complete lists of named colors are found in the xcolor manual.

 4.2 Include graphics files

 Graphics files/pictures can be included with the includegraphics-command of the graphicx-package.
 Please be aware that the dimensions of the pages are 128mm x 96mm and therefore included graphics are scaled appropriately.
-A safe way to generate a page with a picture could be (with pict.png as the name of the graphics file):
+A typical example of a page with a picture could be (pict.png is the name of the graphics file):

 \usepackage[pdftex]{graphicx} % (in preamble)